“Mother and Child Reunion”

 8.8 / 10

 The main villain of The Sopranos season two isn’t even introduced until next episode.
-This means that the opening installments — “Guy Walks into a Psychiatrist’s Office …” and “Do Not Resuscitate” — get to provide a little breathing room before the tension sets in.
+This means that the opening installments — “Guy Walks into a Psychiatrist’s Office …” and “Do Not Resuscitate” — provide a little breathing room before the tension sets in.

 It’s also very much a “nothing happens” episode.
 The Sopranos is a series that has absolutely mastered this unique approach, a rare skill which only Mad Men can compare.
 Both shows have an uncanny ability to craft elegant and richly-textured episodes that, on the surface, appear to be completely plotless.
 Don Draper goes to an awards ceremony.
 Chris Moltisanti takes an acting class.
 An impossibly simple story turned into pure gold.